Searching for the quantum beginning of the universe

 The conceptual reason goes right to the heart of quantum theory.
 In the overwhelming majority of applications of quantum theory, physicists are dealing with a comparatively small quantum system on the one hand (a molecule, or colliding elementary particles), and on the other hand with measuring devices (such as particle detectors) that can be understood largely without resorting to quantum physics.
 The standard ways in which physicists extract predictions from quantum theory make use of this two-fold view of the world – here the quantum system, there the measuring device.
 In quantum cosmology, where the quantum system is the whole universe, this standard view is not valid any more.
 What is required is a working conceptual understanding of how to make classical predictions from a quantum state when even the observers are part of the quantum system that they observe.
 In the pursuit of this understanding, quantum cosmologists have in the past two decades found much common ground with laboratory quantum physicists whose experiments can in certain circumstances exhibit quantum mechanical behaviour between two ends of a room, or in some recent experiments even between the two banks of the Danube.

 is an Associate Professor of Mathematics at the University of Nottingham.
-His main research interest is quantum gravity, including quantum cosmology, about which he has written the spotlight text Searching for the quantum beginning of the universe.
+His main research interest is quantum gravity, including quantum cosmology.

 Cite this article as: